kyma-project/community/docs/guidelines/content-guidelines/01-content-strategy.md

 With regards to structure, it’s nice to have an **introductory paragraph** ("why would I want to do this task?"), **prerequisites** if needed, then the **steps** in a numbered list, and finally the expected **result** that shows the operation was successful.
 It's good practice to have 5-9 steps; anything longer can probably be split.

-For all step instructions, use the [task topic template](../../../templates/resources/task.md).
+For all step instructions, use the [tutorial  template](https://github.com/kyma-project/community/blob/main/templates/resources/tutorial.md).

 ### Reference topics